USDOT-SDC/sdc-dot-webportal/plans/test.md

 2. Login to the production web portal, navigate to the DataSets page, and verify the following for the Data Export Request modal:
    1. The modal/form will open successfully.
+   2. The modal/form will not close on background click.
-   2. The modal's width has increased to match the table borders of the background/opening page, and height has also increased vs. previous release (inspects to 65vw x 75vh).
+   3. The modal's width has increased to match the table borders of the background/opening page, and height has also increased vs. previous release (inspects to 65vw x 75vh).
-   3. For Trusted and Non-Trusted datasets/each:
+   4. For Trusted and Non-Trusted datasets/each:
       1. Ensure that Cancel, Previous, Next, Submit buttons are aligned as per SDC-4197.
       2. Ensure that Cancel, Previous, Next, Submit buttons function properly.
-   4. Verify font-size for tab labels, form field data is 16px.
+   5. Verify font-size for tab labels, form field data is 16px.
-   5. Verify that floating labels have also increased in scale to .90.
+   6. Verify that floating labels have also increased in scale to .90.

 3. Perform regression testing: